Today you will learn what is running cadence, why and how to improve it to help you avoid injuries and become a better runner.

 Controlling the stride rate allows to avoid the excesses of speed that the body cannot support, that is to say, it reduces the injuries, especially the break of fibers.
 The cadence allows you to measure the speed you can endure.

-When the cadence is very low, it means that you are taking long steps, landing first on the heel and slowing the forward movement of the impulse.
+When the cadence is very low, it means that you are taking long easy strides, landing first on the heel and slowing the forward movement of the impulse.
 Try to step further from the center of gravity.
 In the same way, the only way to increase the stride rate is to obtain more muscular strength in the leg, training for a long time, not only with the technique you will be able to considerably increase the rhythm of the cadence.

-To achieve an adequate cadence, you have to be consistent with your training and work at different cadences, first, accustom the body to a low cadence for a significant amount of time and go up progressively until you get the cadence you want to achieve.
+To achieve an adequate cadence in running, you have to be consistent with your training and work at different cadences, first, accustom the body to a low cadence for a significant amount of time and go up progressively until you get the cadence you want to achieve.
 The body will receive different stimuli that will strengthen it.
 Obviously, if you observe that little by little in the long-term you get less tired and run at a faster pace, it will mean that you are obtaining results by varying the cadence.

 Control cadence for injury prevention